Hittin: State of Israel

 In 1949 and 1950, the Jewish villages of Arbel and Kfar Zeitim were founded on the lands of Hittin.
 In the 1950s, the Druze community in Israel was given official custodianship over the Jethro shrine and 100 dunams of land around it.
 A request to build housing there for Druze soldiers was rejected.
 The Druze annual pilgrimage continued to be held and was officially recognized as a religious holiday by Israel in 1954.

 According to Ilan Pappé, a resident of Deir Hanna unsuccessfully applied to hold a summer camp on the site of the Hittin mosque, which he hoped to restore.
 The land is currently used as grazing pasture by the nearby kibbutzim.
 According to tradition, the mosque was built by Saladin in 1187 to commemorate his victory over the Crusaders.
 In 2007, an Israeli-Palestinian advocacy organization, Zochrot, protested development plans that encroach on the site and threaten to "swallow up the abandoned remains of the Hittin village."

 Nabi Shu'ayb shrine, the tomb of Jethro

 Ali of Herat wrote (c.
 1173) that both Jethro and his wife were buried in Hittin.
 Yaqut al-Hamawi (1179–1229) wrote that another shrine near Arsuf that claimed to be the tomb of Shu'aib was misidentified.
 Sunni Muslims and Druze would make ziyarat pilgrimages to Hittin to the Tomb of Shu'ayb, and the Druze celebration at the site attracted members of their religion from other parts of the region of Syria.

 Demographics

 In 1596 Hittin had a population of 605.
 In the 1922 census of Palestine Hittin had a population of 889, which rose to 931 in the 1931 census.
 There were 190 houses that year.
 In 1945 the population was estimated at 1,190 Arabs.
-The village had a number of large and influential families; Houran(I), Rabah, 'Azzam, Chabaytah, Sa'adah, Sha'ban, and Dahabra.
+The village had a number of large and influential families; Rabah, 'Azzam, Chabaytah, Sa'adah, Sha'ban, Dahabra, and Houran.